oracle/node-oracledb/test/README.md

 * `NODE_ORACLEDB_DRCP` provides an option for skipping test run when DRCP is enabled.
 Setting this environment variable to `true` will skip certain test case run due to DRCP restrictions.

+* `NODE_ORACLEDB_WALLET_LOCATION` provides the local directory name for the wallets that may be required for mutual TLS (mTLS) connections, especially to Oracle Cloud Autonomous Databases optionally.
+The wallet location can also be provided as a part of the database connect string.

+* `NODE_ORACLEDB_WALLET_PASSWORD` provides the password for the wallets that may be required for mutual TLS (mTLS) connections, especially to Oracle Cloud Autonomous Databases.

 Note: the test suite requires the schema to have these privileges: CREATE TABLE, CREATE SESSION, CREATE PROCEDURE, CREATE SEQUENCE, CREATE TRIGGER, and CREATE TYPE.